BajrangVaishnav/mac-os-clone/README.md

 🖼️ Preview
 Add a screenshot or GIF of your macOS clone here

-📜 License
-This project is licensed under the MIT License – feel free to use and modify it.

 🤝 Contributing
 Pull requests are welcome!
 If you’d like to contribute, please fork the repo and submit a PR.

-pgsql

 👉 Do you also want me to add **Mac-style screenshots/GIF placeholders** in the README so it looks more professional?
 ```